 Before you start looking for alternative ways to find a research output you can't access, always check if the database or publisher website recognizes you as University of Twente staff/student.
 To make sure this is the case consult Off-campus access.

-For an overview of plug-ins and other alternatives to get access to literature - made by the Association of Universities of the Netherlands (UNL) - click here.
+See here for a list of plug-ins and other alternatives to get access to literature, created by the Association of Universities of the Netherlands (UNL).

 - Search directly with DOI/PMID